jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 I like to help with things related to African languages."

 I was surprised how much sense that made.
+Since some people I talk with make less sense, I would say the Turing test is passed.

 ####<a name="4"></a> ChatGPT for Music and Poetry Mimicry